JefTek/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/New-MgUser.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ForceChangePasswordNextSignIn <Boolean?>]`: If true, at next sign-in, the user must change their password.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
     - `[ForceChangePasswordNextSignInWithMfa <Boolean?>]`: If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
 The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
     - `[Password <String>]`: The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
-The password must satisfy minimum requirements as specified by the user’s passwordPolicies property.
+The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
 By default, a strong password is required.
   - `[PastProjects <String[]>]`: A list for the user to enumerate their past projects.
 Returned only on $select.
   - `[PendingAccessReviewInstances <IMicrosoftGraphAccessReviewInstance[]>]`: Navigation property to get list of access reviews pending approval by reviewer.
     - `[Id <String>]`: Read-only.